Mortgages | By Lawyers

 • Item icon Vendor take-back mortgages

-A vendor take-back (VTB) mortgage refers to a mortgage provided by the vendor of the property to the purchaser for a portion of the purchase price.
-The terms can be incorporated into the agreement of purchase and sale, or a VTB can be agreed on between the parties after the agreement was accepted ...
+A Vendor Take-Back (VTB) mortgage is a form of financing provided by the vendor of a property to the purchaser for a portion of the purchase price.
+The terms of the VTB mortgage may be incorporated into the agreement of purchase and sale, or may be negotiated separately if the purchaser is unable ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.